linux4sam/video-capture-at91/README.md

 2 Usage
 ================================================================================

-Scripts can be run directly from command line
+Scripts can be run directly from command line.
+The root file system dedicated to a specific target board should only install the specific board scripts.
+The scripts are held in a \<MPU\>/\<sensor\>/ directory tree.

 3 Contributing
 ================================================================================